Contact management defined

 When a customer is at the centre of a cloud-based contact management system, it’s easier to fill in any missing gaps about them, using other, compliant sources.

-Connected to other cloud-based data sources such as Data.com, the contact management system can automatically fill in the blanks in customer information.
+Connected to other cloud-based data sources such as Data.com, the contact management software can automatically fill in the blanks in customer information.

 3. Integration of social information